Labrador Retriever VS Golden Retriever

 Health and Lifespan

 The Labrador Retriever typically lives 11–13 years, while the Golden Retriever has a lifespan of 10–12 years.
-Both breeds have their own set of common health concerns, and prospective owners should look for breeders who perform comprehensive health testing.
+Key health concerns include Hip Dysplasia for the Labrador Retriever and Cancer for the Golden Retriever.
+Both breeds benefit from breeders who perform comprehensive health testing.

 Cost

-In terms of initial cost, Labrador Retrievers typically range from $800 to $1500, while Golden Retrievers cost $1000 to $2000.
-Ongoing monthly costs are approximately $184 for the Labrador Retriever and $187 for the Golden Retriever.
+Labrador Retrievers typically range from $800 to $1500, while Golden Retrievers cost $1000 to $2000.
+Monthly costs are approximately $190 for the Labrador Retriever and $163 for the Golden Retriever, reflecting differences in size, grooming, and healthcare needs.

 Grooming and Maintenance